 March is National Multiple Sclerosis Education and Awareness Month.
 It was established to raise public awareness of the autoimmune disease that affects the brain and spinal cord and assist those with multiple sclerosis in making informed decisions about their health care.

-March 1-19: This nineteen-day fast for members of the Baha'i Faith is meant to reinvigorate the soul and bring the person closer to God.
+March 1/2-19/20: Nineteen-Day Fast, for members of the Baha'i Faith, this time is meant to reinvigorate the soul and bring one closer to God.
+This fast takes place immediately before the beginning of the Bahá'í New Year.

 March 8: International Women’s Day.
 First observed in 1911 in Germany, it has now become a major global celebration honoring women’s economic, political, and social achievements.